Veneers – Northampton, MA • East Longmeadow, MA

 You will return to our office for a second visit once your veneer is ready to be placed.
 Your dentist will permanently cement your veneer using a light-sensitive resin cement to bond them to your tooth and achieve optimal esthetics.

 Porcelain veneers typically require two in office appointments after an initial consultation.
-The appointments will be minimally two weeks apart to allow the laboratory time to create your veneer.
 After final placement, you will be asked to return in approximately one week for a follow-up and treatment evaluation.

 Porcelain veneers can be brushed and flossed as you normally would to prevent dental problems.
 It is recommended that regular in-office maintenance and follow-up visits continue to preserve the beauty of your smile makeover.
 Your dentist may also recommend a nightguard to protect your veneers from unconscious grinding during sleep.